 Is imbalance2 being maintained actively?

-#10 Updated by Boone Gorges 8 months ago
+#10 Updated by Boone Gorges about 1 year ago

 I don't believe imbalance2 was ever listed in the wordpress.org theme repository.
 We get it from the wpcom-themes SVN repo maintained by Automattic.